Mexico Family Travel

 One local favorite for meetups and playdates is Geek and Coffee.
 This cafe is located adjacent to Fabrica La Aurora.
 It has a good selection of drinks, food, and desserts.
 However, the best part for families is the outdoor play area where kids can run around and play.

-Itching to explore another historical city in Mexico?
-Why not visit the beautiful city of Merida!
+Itching to explore another historical city?
+Learn about the city of Merida!

 Families will have so much fun exploring all the things to do in San Miguel de Allende.
 It’s a great introductory place to get to know Mexican culture, and a great way to explore the rest of Central Mexico.